andreif/andreif.github.io/_posts/2024-03/2024-03-24-parse-plist.md

 ```

 Now we could use [`plists`](https://pypi.org/project/plists/), pure-python stdlib-only Python
-package to parse the binary plist file, but the output of `default` looks so close to JSON
+package to parse the binary plist file, but the output of `defaults` looks so close to JSON
 that we could just convert it with just a few changes.

 Let's make `plist.py` containing: